howtographql/howtographql/content/frontend/vue-apollo/7-filtering-searching-the-list-of-links.md

 title: "Filtering: Searching the List of Links"
 pageTitle: "Filtering with GraphQL, VueJS & Apollo Tutorial"
 description: "Learn how to use filters with GraphQL and Apollo Client.
 Graphcool provides a powerful filter and ordering API that you'll explore in this example."
-question: ""
+question: "What object is used within a GraphQL query to add 'search' functionality through filtering?"
-answers: []
+answers: ["limit", "search", "filter", "You can not filter within a GraphQL query"]
-correctAnswer: 1
+correctAnswer: 2
 ---

 In this section, you'll implement a search feature and learn about the filtering capabilities of your GraphQL API.